British Colonial Tailwinds - Sugar, Migration, Bias

 I shudder in dismay – my heart-wrenching response: this is too close for comfort.
 Why!
 Why is this happening!
 Is this something new that’s descending upon us?
 What’s its origin?
 What’s driving it?
 When will it stop?
 Like those annoying gnats that accompany spring’s first dawning, words like “race” “racism” “racists” buzz around my head.
 No!
 No!
 I resist.
 This is 2015, in the Year of Our Lord.
 We’ve advanced as a nation – as a people!
 A war was fought and lives were lost to gain freedom.
 Later came marches and protests for civil rights.
 Many faced the wrath and resistance of authority to gain equal rights.
 Laws were enacted to protect people – all people.
 Government by the people – for the people became our mantra.
 These episodes are abhorrent in civil societies anywhere.

 Could it be that simple: bias?
 We’d like to move beyond the old terms that conjure up images of our colonial past where draconian laws were used to subjugate and control people who were deemed less than human – where lynching, branding, flogging were used by those in authority to instill fear and administer control.
 Does a less offensive term “bias” make the harsh realities that some in our communities encounter day after day more bearable?
 History and science now reveal “race” was a construct used for desired purposes.
 Does that negate the effects that still pervade our thinking and our attitudes today?

 I’m jolted back to reality.
 Utopia exists only in the imagination.
 Today spring is in full bloom.
 There’s beauty all around.
 Is the outdoors, the streets and neighborhoods traversed safe for everyone to enjoy? .Civil society requires responsibility and accountability from all sides.
 Are we there yet?
 We must know and understand our past – we must acknowledge where we are failing today.
 We must respect ourselves, each other and our communities.

-Rhoda A Green
+Submitted by Rhoda A Green